corvusdeinanis/org-roam-timeline/README.md

 ### Clone repo

-`org-roam-timeline` is yet not on, but you can still used it
+`org-roam-timeline` is yet not on MELPA, but you can still use it

 ```bash